 This application is an intuitive hub for students at the University of Virginia to organize their classes.
-Right now, we hold class data for Spring 2018.
+Right now, we hold class data for Fall 2018.
 We have grade data from Fall 2011 up until Spring 2017.

 The original uva schedule | me was built so you could visualize weekly schedules - it was an extremely simple hack of what is now the schedule page.
 There's a lot more to organizing and planning classes, though, and there were too many different resources that only did half the job.
 The fundamental idea of this revamp was to bring all the relevant data together in a unified, seamless experience.
 Every course and its sections are available for you to peruse, as well as any grade data that we could obtain.
 We collect some data from you so that we can provide even more information to everyone; for example, we'll show you who might be in your class and we'll make public the evaluations you write.
 We do not filter anything.
 We depend on you, the users, to be respectful and hope that you'll report anything you feel is inappropriate.
 Ultimately, with all of this data made available, we think you'll find scheduling a lot more intuitive.

 Development of this site began October 2016, it was launched March 2017, and it is currently being maintained.
 We've paid hosting and storage fees out-of-pocket (with the help of some advertisement revenue) until February 2018.
 Since then, we collect a nominal, semesterly fee from our users.